lionelchg/PlasmaNet/docs/source/launch_training.rst

 Padding modes can vary between ``zeros``, ``reflect``, ``replicate``, ``circular`` or ``custom``.
 The ``custom`` padding mode correspond to an example of personalized padding used for cylindrical coordinates, where zero padding is used for the 3D Dirichlet BC and replication padding is used for the axis.
-The input domain size needs to be declared as well, as it can be an integer (for squared domains), or a list with size (height, width)
+The input domain size needs to be declared as well, as it can be an integer (for squared domains), or a list with size (height, width).

-To check the local and global variables of the network, the ``show_network`` command shows the recetive field, number of parameters and depth of the entire network as well as for each individual branch:
+To check the local and global variables of the network, the ``show_network`` command shows the receptive field, number of parameters and depth of the entire network as well as for each individual branch:

 .. code-block:: shell